 The Plant Ally Deck has been created to facilitate and help you reconnect with the many aspects of the feisty, healthy, visionary attributes that form part of this instinctual nature.

-It seems only natural that the essence of nature’s plants combine with the free-form style of an oracle deck to be a useful foundation for this deeply intuitive energy.
+It seems only natural that the essence of nature’s plants combines with the free-form style of an oracle deck to be a useful foundation for this deeply intuitive energy.

 I believe we can all connect with plants in our own unique way: whether that be by direct contact or by visualising a plant.
 If we simply open our hearts, we can receive the rich nourishment a plant can freely provide.